top of page

 • slow rhythm

-Vanilla is often misunderstood as “boring.”But within fetish culture, it can represent vulnerability of the rarest kind.
+Vanilla is often mislabeled as “boring.”In reality, it can represent one of the rarest forms of erotic risk.

 Vanilla, Kink, and Identity